Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     Fake News Dataset Shape: (23481, 4)

+The ISOT dataset is split into two separate CSV files:
+1. `True.csv` containing real news articles from Reuters
+2. `Fake.csv` containing fake news articles from various unreliable sources

+This initial check of the dataset dimensions helps us understand the overall size and balance of our data.
+Having a relatively balanced dataset (21,417 real vs. 23,481 fake articles) is advantageous for model training as it reduces the risk of class imbalance problems.

 ## 2. Initial Data Exploration

+### Examining Dataset Structure

-I'll examine both datasets to understand their structure and content.
+I examine both datasets to understand their structure and content:

 ```python